FAQ

 HandlerResponse::ignored().with_render().with_consumed(true)when the component handled the event but emitted no actions.

-If you’re writing reusable components, consider an explicit “Render” action (see examples/weather which has Action::Render).
+If you’re writing reusable components, consider an explicit “Render” action.

 For more on routing, see Event Bus.